yash91989201/my-hashnode-blogs/clka37w0v000309mg5sut1ebj.md

 The Bash sequence expression generates a range of integers or characters by defining the start and the end point of the range.
 It is generally used in combination with "for" loops.
 Following is the syntax of sequence expression `{START..END[..INCREMENT]}`

-Here's an example to help you grasp the concept better:
+Here are various examples to help you better understand the concept:

 ```bash
 # print number from 1 till 3